-“I often recommend that patients start off slowly,” says Dr. Kappel.
-“Use the cream or gel once or twice per week, and increase the frequency every 2-3 weeks until you work your way up to nightly use.”
+“I often recommend that patients start off slowly,” says Kappel.
+“Use the cream or gel once or twice per week, and increase the frequency every two to three weeks until you work your way up to nightly use.”

 Before application, wash your skin.
-Wait fifteen minutes, and apply the cream or gel once your face has completed dried off.
+Wait 15 minutes, and apply the cream or gel once your face has completed dried off.

 Don’t rub it in too aggressively — a light application is all that’s needed for it to penetrate into the skin.
-And be careful around your eyes and mouth.
+Make sure to take extra caution around your eyes and mouth.

-It is also recommended to use tretinoin at night only, as it breaks down in the sunlight.
+It is also recommended to use tretinoin only at night, as it breaks down in the sunlight.

-Improvements in skin quality from a standard application of 0.05% tretinoin cream can be seen after 6-12 weeks.
+Improvements in skin quality from a standard application of 0.05% tretinoin cream can be seen after six to 12 weeks.
 With continued treatment for 12 months or more, new collagen formation and elastin production will start to become increasingly visible.

 How does Retin-A compare to other wrinkle treatments?